Prosecution of Daniel Duggan: Extradition

 Duggan's attorneys are looking into if the U.S. "lured" him back to Australia with the help of Australian security services to extradite him.
 Duggan's lawyer, Dennis Miralis, stated that while ASIO gave Duggan a security clearance to acquire an aviation license in 2022 while he was still in China, that clearance was revoked a few days after he arrived in Australia.
 Trent Glover, a lawyer for the US government, said the Department of Justice would file an extradition request before December 20 and that from the point of view of the United States, the request was a normal part of the extradition process.
 Duggan stated from prison that he risks "gross injustice" and a "cruelly long sentence" if extradited to the U.S., cautioning Australia against caving into the requests of "powerful countries."
 Duggan believes he will not receive a fair trial in America, where he risks up to 60 years in jail on charges related to training Chinese pilots.

-In May 2024, a magistrate ruled that Duggan could be extradited to the U.S., after his lawyers could not find any argument against his extradition.
+In May 2024, a magistrate ruled that Duggan could be extradited to the U.S., after his lawyers could not find any argument against his extradition..
+On April 16, 2026, Australian Federal Court Justice James Stellios ruled in dismissing the appeal that no jurisdiction error was made in 2024 by then Attorney-General Mark Dreyfus in ordering Duggan's extradition to the United States.